-Developing a Successful PE Programme
+Developing a Successful Pulmonary Embolism (PE) Programme

-PE Alert Checklist
+Pulmonary Embolism (PE) Alert Checklist

 Pre-hospital identification is a vital initial step in the emergency medical management of PE.
 A symptoms-based screening tool facilitates rapid, standardised, symptomatic clinical assessment.
 Based on the assessment, routing the acute PE patient to the most appropriate treatment facility which offers the latest therapies and interventional technologies, including the EKOS system, will improve outcomes for patients.

-Establishing a PE Patient Pathway
+Establishing a Pulmonary Embolism (PE) Patient Pathway

 In order to facilitate a rapid, robust response to the diagnosis of PE, it is important to establish a multidisciplinary pulmonary embolism response team (PERT) and implement a PE Pathway.